madeagency/reactivity/README.md

 If you haven't yet start by installing [yarn](https://yarnpkg.com/en/).

-1. Clone this repo using `git clone --depth=1 https://github.com/madeagency/react-universal.git`
+1. Clone this repo using `git clone --depth=1 https://github.com/madeagency/reactivity.git`
-2. Move to the appropriate directory: `cd react-universal`.
+2. Move to the appropriate directory: `cd reactivity`.
 3. Copy the `.sample.env` to `.env` and change any details as required.
 3. Run `yarn install` in order to install dependencies.
 4. Run `yarn start` and you will see the app running at `http://localhost:[PORT_SPECIFIED_IN_.ENV]`.